What Aviation SMS Needs for Successful Hazard Reporting

 - The following day the safety concern was identified.

 Even reporting within 48 hours is desirable.
 You can make a company policy of reporting within a certain time period, though this may give incentives against reporting for employees that wait.
-Your best bet to get employees to report within 24 hours are:
+Your best bet to get employees to report within 24 hours is:

 - Reward employees who report quickly (i.e., acknowledge in newsletter);

 - Offer many ways to report; and

 - Stress the importance of reporting quickly in your hazard identification training programs.